Jorge Villalpando

 Jorge Villalpando Romo (/es/, born 13 March 1985) is a Mexican former professional footballer who played as a goalkeeper.
-He currently serves as the General Manager of Canadian Premier League club York United FC.
+He currently serves as the General Manager of Canadian Premier League Inter Toronto FC.

 Club career

 Puebla

 Although he has been in the first team since 2005, he made his professional debut in the Primera División (First Division) until the Apertura 2007 tournament on October 21 against Toluca.
 It was Puebla's first tournament after returning to the First Division when relegated to the Liga de Ascenso during the Clausura 2005 tournament.
 The game resulted in a 0–2 loss for Puebla.